tabbykatz/dummy_airbnb/README.md

 ## Shoutouts

-This project was made possible through the superior power of Vim
+This project was made possible through the superior power of Vim.
 This README created in stackedit.io

-This pandemic is the worst
+This pandemic is the worst.

 ## Authors